|

 A sculptor named Onatas was mentioned in an epigram by Antipater of Thessalonica (Ἀντίπατρος ὁ Θεσσαλονικεύς), governor of Thessaloniki during the reign of Augustus (27 BC - 14 AD).
 The poem praises a bronze statue of Apollo by Onatas, perhaps the work in Pergamon mentioned by Pauanias.

-"Apollo is a big boy here in this bronze work of
+"Apollo is a big boy here in this bronze work of Onatas which testifies to the beauty of Leto and

-and that, even as the saying is, the eyes and head of
+Zeus, and proclaims that not idly did Zeus love her, and that, even as the saying is, the eyes and head of the son of Cronos are glorious.
+Not even Hera will

-be displeased with this bronze which Onatas moulded
+be displeased with this bronze which Onatas moulded to such beauty by the help of Ilithyia."

 William Roger Paton (translator), The Greek Anthology, Volume III (of 5), Book IX Epigrams, No. 238, pages 124-125.
 In Greek and English.
 William Heinemann, London; G.P.
 Putnam's Sons, New York, 1925.
 At the Internet Archive.